ncarlier/feedpushr/README.md

 $ curl -XPOST http://localhost:8080/v1/feeds?url=http://www.hashicorp.com/feed.xml&tags=foo,bar
 ```

 Tags can also be imported/exported in OPML format.
-When using OMPL, tags are stored into the [category attribute][opml-category].
+When using OPML, tags are stored into the [category attribute][opml-category].
 OPML category is a string of comma-separated slash-delimited category strings.
-For example, this OMPL attribute `<category>/test,foo,/bar/bar</category>` will be converted to the following tag list: `test, foo, bar_bar`.
+For example, this OPML attribute `<category>/test,foo,/bar/bar</category>` will be converted to the following tag list: `test, foo, bar_bar`.

 Once feeds are configured with tags, each new article will inherit these tags and be pushed out with them.